skittleson/ToDoApp/README.md

 # To Do App
-Very simple To Do app.
+A To Do app.
 Works everywhere with static site hosting.

+## Features
+- Does a To Do list
+- Use AWS's API Gateway (See Settings)